Compare personal loans

 Secured personal loans

-A secured personal loan is one that is secured by an asset, usually a vehicle or a property.
+A secured personal loan is one that is secured by an asset, usually a vehicle or property.
 This asset may be described as ‘collateral’.
 For example, car loans are usually secured against the car you are using the loan to buy.
 Learn more about car finance or compare car loans.

 Because the lender has the added security of an asset, there is less risk for them.
 This means that secured loans have lower interest rates than unsecured loans.